grand-decentral-station/concept/readme.md

 # Grand Decentral Station — Concept

 This is the public repository to write, extend and discuss the concept for Grand Decentral Station.

 You can find more about the current state of the idea on <http://decentralize.it>

+Follow Grand Decentral on Twitter for updates: [@grand_decentral](http://twitter.com/grand_decentral)

 ## The idea